If you’re a business operator, does it make more sense to own a car yourself, or have the company own it?

 - CRA’s website has a section on motor vehicle benefits

-- PricewaterhouseCoopers produced a tax guide on car expenses in Canada
+- PricewaterhouseCoopers has produced a tax guide on car expenses in Canada

 With so many variables, Paley says the differences between personal and company ownership can range from hundreds to thousands of dollars per year.